eflumerf/styleguide/dune-daq-cppguide.md

     namespace mynamespace {

         using ::foo::Bar;

-    ...code for mynamespace...    // Code goes against the left margin.
+        ...code for mynamespace...

     }  // namespace mynamespace
 ```